ryuyan-ninja/7dtdmod-StayClear/README.md

 A mod for 7 Days to Die that prevents sleeper respawns.

 This mod ensures buildings you've cleared out stay clear, so you can have a lasting effect on the map.
-Have fun.
+Have fun!

 ## Usage

-### A20+
+### A21+

 [Download the latest release](https://github.com/ryuyan-ninja/7d2dmod-StayClear/releases/latest/download/StayClear.zip) and place in your "Mods" folder, then run the game with Easy Anti-Cheat disabled.

+### A20

+[Download v1.3.1 of the mod](https://github.com/ryuyan-ninja/7dtdmod-StayClear/releases/download/v1.3.1/StayClear.zip) and place in your "Mods" folder, then run the game with Easy Anti-Cheat disabled.

 ### Older versions than A20